-Uterine fibroids are benign tumors that may grow in various regions of the uterus of a woman.
-They are relatively common and affect 20% of childbearing women and half of all women by the age of 50.
+Uterine fibroids are benign tumors that may grow in various regions of the uterus.
+These tumors are relatively common and affect approximately 20% of childbearing women and half of all women by the age of 50.

-Fibroids are classified according their location in the womb.
+Fibroids are classified according to their location in the womb.
 This includes:

 - Myometrial in the uterine muscle wall